michaelschung/moon/README.md

 - Maintains a map of sketch IDs to their p5 instances.
 - Uses an `IntersectionObserver` to detect when sketches enter and exit the viewport, loading and unloading as appropriate.

+This dynamic sketch loading is necessary since rendering all sketches simultaneously slows them all down.
+But it exhibits slightly glitchy behavior when scrolling too quickly, or when the taller sketches load or unload and pull the page with them.
+There may be a smart way to fix this, but I'm already planning to move the whole thing to React which I *think* will be a better long-term solution.

 ## Updates

 ### Releases